xotahal/react-native-material-ui/README.md

 > Please keep in mind this is still a work in progress.
 The master branch is subject to breaking changes.

-Looking for a demo?
+Looking for a demo app?
 [Check out the repo](https://github.com/react-native-material-design/demo-app).
+Or view it online [here](https://appetize.io/app/hyp1m20y515c16cj5yw2karcjg)!

 ## Installation